codethesaurus/docs/docs/website/project-architecture.md

 # Project Architecture

 The project is broken down into several parts.
-The idea is to make it as easy to edit by abstracting out as much of the site from the language information as possible, then also to separate out all the language information so they're as easy to work with as possible without needing to know additional languages.
+The goal is to make it easy to edit by abstracting as much of the site as possible away from the language information, and to keep each language's information separate so contributors can work with it without needing to know other languages.

 ## Basic idea